After Goodbye

 Preparing for the Unknown

-Including the trips to the ER with Stanley — watching him decline while I prepared to leave, and not know if this was goodbye.
+Including the trips to the ER with Stanley — watching him decline — while I prepared to leave, and not knowing if this was goodbye.

-Stanley had been my greatest teacher long before I had a name for what passed between us.
-For years — as a photographer, an intuitive, and an animal communicator — I had been listening to the way animals speak — not in words, but in feeling, in image, in knowing.
-He was where that practice began.
+For years — as an intuitive, animal communicator and photographer — I had been listening to the way animals speak — not in words, but in image, in feeling, in knowing.
+Stanley was where it began.
+Nearly a decade of intuitive training had taught me to quiet myself enough to receive what animals were already sending.

-By the time I stepped onto the boat, I felt mostly ready — not just technically, but something deeper too.
-Steadied and present, somehow, by everything that had brought me there.
+By the time I stepped onto the boat, I felt mostly ready — not just technically, but steadied and present, somehow, by everything that had brought me there.

 Into the Blue

-Nothing can prepare you for jumping off a speeding boat into five to six foot swells and swimming as fast as you can after a whale.
+Nothing can prepare you for jumping off a speeding boat into seven foot swells and swimming as fast as you can after a whale.
 You just have to trust that everything is going to be okay.

-All photographers search and wait for the decisive moment — the split second where preparation meets instinct.
-But nothing in my years behind a lens prepared me for this.
+Photographers hunt and hold still for the decisive moment — the split second where preparation meets instinct.
+But nothing in my years behind a lens readied me for this.

 Mask, check.
 Snorkel, check.
 Camera housing secure, settings locked.
 Go, go, go!

-You hit the water and everything you planned dissolves.
-The ocean is vast, cold, and indifferent to your agenda.
-Keep your eye on your local guide who is there to help you find the whale — moving through the water like he was born in it.
-And yet somehow, when you are actually looking for a creature the size of a bus in the deep blue, it can be impossible to find.
-The ocean swallows everything.
-Your eyes scan.
-Your heart pounds.
-Your camera is ready but there is nothing to shoot.
+I hit the water and everything I had planned dissolved.
+The ocean was vast, cold, and indifferent to my agenda.
+I kept my eye on the local guide — moving through the water like he was born in it.
+And yet somehow, looking for a creature the size of a bus in the deep blue, it was impossible to find her.
+The ocean swallowed everything.
+My eyes scanned.
+My heart pounded.
+My camera was ready but there was nothing to shoot.
+Where is she?

-Then in an instant — there it is.
-Present, right in front of you.
-Filling your entire field of vision.
+Then in an instant — there she is.
+Present, right in front of me.
+Filling my entire field of vision.
 Unhurried.
 Unbothered.
 Ancient.

 No amount of technical preparation puts you in that moment.
 Only presence does.

 The mother kept watch as her calf drifted closer, curious and playful.
 A third whale — the escort — lurked in the shadows.
 Adrenaline moved through me.
-I didn't want to miss a single second.
+I didn't want to miss a single second, so I held the shutter down.
 The calf came closer and the mother allowed it.
-The escort rose up behind us and we became a whale sandwich — three humans suspended between ancient giants.
-No one moved.
-And then the escort breaches — a waterfall of ocean coming down around us — as if to say: enough play for the day.
+The escort rose up behind us creating a whale sandwich — three humans suspended between three giants.
+Who was going to make the next move?
+He breached and buckets of ocean came down around us — as if to say: enough play for the day.

 What the Whale Said

-As a nature photographer, my instinct is to constantly look for the scene — to frame, to hold, to bring something back.
-But in those first days on the water, Stanley's voice kept rising: just be here.
+My instinct as a photographer is to find the scene — to frame, to hold, to bring something back.
+But in those first days on the water, Stanley's voice kept rising:

-I'd lower my camera and simply watch — the awesome scale of the whales, sunlight sparkling on the waves, the gentle sway of the ocean all more vivid when I wasn't trying to hold onto something.
+I'd lower my camera and simply watch — the awesome scale of a whale breaching, sunlight sparkling on the waves, the gentle sway of an ocean — all of it more vivid when I wasn't trying to hold onto something.

 And it was in that stillness that the song arrived.

 Humpback song doesn't travel around you.
 It vibrates through you — through neoprene, skin, bone, and something deeper still.
-On one dive I left my camera behind entirely.
-It was then that my whole body became an instrument tuned to the ocean.
+When I left my camera behind, I became an instrument tuned to the ocean.

 What guidance do you have for us humans?